WMFong0/Python-Weather-Report-System/README.md

 ## Edge cases handled
   - When 1-3 nearest automatic weather station is not working/ under maintance.
     - I kindly believe that this is more than enough to solve maintanence issue.
 It will still be able to show the 4th nearest automatic weather station.
 A short notice will notify user that those 2 nearest station is not available.
-  - When having http request error, any sort of API request error
+  - http request error, any sort of API request error

 ## Knowledge used
   - API request (ofc)